elamicon/elamicon/README.md

 ## Building

 To build your own version of the site you need `npm` and the node package `elm`.
-To build the fonts, you need the `python-fontforge` bindings.
+To build the fonts, you need the `python3-fontforge` bindings.
 On a Debian-system, the following commands install these dependencies:

-    apt install npm python-fontforge
+    apt install npm python3-fontforge
     npm install -g elm elm-live uglify-js
     make